Give Page Feedback

 Product Overview - Product Description

-1) The conversion of existing over-bloated scenes into bite sized streamable assets (which we call Asset Chunks).
+1) The conversion of existing over-bloated scenes into bite sized streamable assets (which we call Streamable Asset Chunks).

 2) Managing said Asset Chunks in a way that is user and editor friendly.

-3) Loading those assets dynamically in game via Asset Streaming.
+3) Streaming those assets dynamically in-game.

 Core Philosophy